 If you have a child ready to argue with you or complain about his siblings as soon as you walk in the door, you have to address this behavior with him in a frank, private conversation when things are calm.

 This way, instead of feeling like he has to compete with his siblings or fight with you, you’re letting him know that he’ll get your attention first, as soon as you are ready to talk.

-Some children are verbally or physically abusive, and literally start ripping the house apart once they get home.
-Let me be clear: they need a much more aggressive behavioral management system than we can can talk about in this article.
+Some children are verbally or physically abusive and start ripping the house apart once they get home.
+Let me be clear: they need a much more aggressive behavioral management system than we can address in this article.
 That child cannot be left alone, and if they are, you’re probably going to suffer damage to your home and property.
 There’s not a lot of middle ground.

 “Look, if you choose to watch TV or play video games before I get home, that’s up to you.
 Keep in mind that you have two hours of homework a night.
 If you choose to use your free time before I get home to goof around, that’s fine.
-But then homework is going to start as soon as I get home.”
+But then homework will start as soon as I get home.”

 “If you do an hour of homework at that time and you can show me that your assignments are done, then you’ll have more free time later.
-So, it’s up to you how you’re going to use the non-chore, non-homework time after school.
+So, it’s up to you how you will use the non-chore, non-homework time after school.
 You can use some now, or you can use some later.
 But if you want to watch a certain TV show tonight, get your homework started early.”